soxueren/atsd/integration/alteryx/README.md

    ![](images/sort.png)

 9. **Formula** tool.
-So store our new metric to ATSD we need to add `entity` column.
+So store our new series to ATSD we need to add `entity` column.
 It is done by **Formula** tool.
 There entity is `bls.gov`

    ![](images/entity.png)

 10. **Output Data** tool.
-Choose ODBC Connection as before and enter a name for the new metric, where we will store the result, in this case `inflation.cpi.composite.price`, and edit **Output Options** and **Table/FieldName SQL Style** options in configuration dialog.
+Choose ODBC Connection as before and enter a name for the _existing_ metric, where we will store the result, in this case `inflation.cpi.composite.price`, and edit **Output Options** and **Table/FieldName SQL Style** options in configuration dialog.